 - The student is excessively tardy, absent from school, or brought to school excessively early, or left excessively late.

 - The student fails to uphold appropriate behavior standards or the student had a poor academic performance.

 - False or misleading information was provided.

-- Student fails to follow school rules.
+- The student fails to follow the school rules.